What Are Salt Shampoos & Should You Be Using Them?

 Haircare trends can be hard to keep up with.
-Should we really avoid sulphates at all costs?
-Is double-cleansing right for my hair?
-What comes first: shampoo or conditioner?
-The industry moves fast, thanks to innovations in technology and new-found ingredients but, with all the white noise, it can be hard to know what's actually good for your specific hair type.
-For me, products can often weigh down my locks and leave me looking, well, flat.
+Should we avoid sulphates and parabens?
+Should we be double-cleansing?
+Should we stop using shampoo altogether?
+The industry moves fast, thanks to innovation in technology and new-found ingredients but, with all the white noise, it can be hard to know what's good for your hair.
+As someone with a lot of thick hair, product can often weigh down my locks and leave me looking, well, flat.
 The wrong shampoo gives me soft ends but greasy roots, a bad conditioner can lead to brittle locks, and the amount of serum I use differs every day, depending on my hair's mood.

 Advertisement